 And indeed, forgiveness is unfair when there is no payment.
 That is why the apostle Paul says in v32 “as God in Christ forgave you.”
 This is the basis for forgiving.
 We ought to forgive because we were forgiven by God.
 And honestly, it is very difficult.
 We wonder: Why would “being forgiven by God” be the basis for forgiving someone else?
 Imagine for one second that you did something wrong against Alfred.
 Alfred forgives you.
 Why would you owe Alfred to forgive Mark who has hurt you?
 Moreover, we feel we had to ask for forgiveness to God while the other person may have not even thought about the evil they committed.

 The response lays in the fact that retribution belongs to God and He will deal with the person who wronged us (Rom 12:19).
 When one hurts someone else, he sins against God as much as he sins against that person.
 God is as affected as we are by the evil done to us.
+Therefore, God has the right to ask us to forgive, especially because we were in debt toward Him.

 “Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, ‘Vengeance is mine, I will repay, says the Lord.’ ” (Ro 12:19)